veronikakurhajcova/demowebshop-automation-test/README.md

 ### Personal Note
 This project represents my understanding of real-world test automation structure.
 I built it from scratch, made mistakes, debugged through failures (yes, even misidentified bugs 😄), and learned a lot.
 It’s far from final – I’ll keep improving it as I grow.

-If you’re reviewing this as part of my portfolio – welcome!
-I’m happy to show what I know and I’m even more excited about what’s next.